andrewCodeDev/Fluent/README.md

 A fluent-interface for chaining algorithms, iterating, and performing REGEX over slices.

+# Installation

+Fluent is a single file implementation.
+Add the `fluent.zig` file to your project and import like any standard utility.

 # Examples

 Use REGEX to find all substrings starting with a, b, or c followed by digits in a string: